decentralizedthoughts/decentralizedthoughts.github.io/start-here.markdown

 ## Nakamoto Consensus

-The bitcoin revolution brought many breakthroughs in distributed computing, economics and cryptography.
+The Bitcoin revolution brought many breakthroughs in distributed computing, economics, and cryptography.
 One of the striking breakthroughs in distributed computing was a new form of Byzantine Agreement now called **Nakamoto Consensus**.

 - What is [Nakamoto consensus](https://decentralizedthoughts.github.io/2021-10-15-Nakamoto-Consensus/)?
 - Bitcoin's [setup assumption](https://decentralizedthoughts.github.io/2019-07-18-do-bitcoin-and-ethereum-have-any-trusted-setup-assumptions/).